Alberta separatism: Mid-2010s to present: Surge of support for separatism and proposed referendum on separation

-A September 2018 poll by Ipsos indicated that 62% of Albertans believe that Alberta "does not get its fair share from Confederation" (up from 45% in 1997), 46% feel "more attached to their province than to their country" (up from 39% in 1997), 34% "feel less committed to Canada than I did a few years ago" (up from 22% in 1997), 18% believe "the views of western Canadians are adequately represented in Ottawa" (down from 22% in 2001), and 25% believe "My province would be better off if it separated from Canada" (up from 19% in 2001).
+A September 2018 Ipsos poll found that 62% of Albertans believed Alberta "does not get its fair share from Confederation" (up from 45% in 1997), 46% felt "more attached to their province than to their country" (up from 39% in 1997), 34% "feel less committed to Canada than I did a few years ago" (up from 22% in 1997), 18% believed "the views of western Canadians are adequately represented in Ottawa" (down from 22% in 2001), and 25% believed "My province would be better off if it separated from Canada" (up from 19% in 2001).

-A February 2019 poll from Angus Reid found 50% of Albertans would support secession from Canada but also found the likelihood that Alberta would separate to be "remote."
+A February 2019 Angus Reid poll found 50% of Albertans would support secession from Canada but also found the likelihood of that "remote".

-After Trudeau's Liberals were re-elected with a minority government on October 21, 2019, in the Canadian federal election, #Wexit (a wordplay on "Brexit", the United Kingdom's departure from the European Union) trended on social media.
-However, experts and an analysis from Hill+Knowlton Strategies, demonstrated that part of the push was due to disinformation and bots.
-On November 4, 2019, the separation group "Wexit Alberta" applied for federal political party status.
-On November 6, 2019, a poll conducted by Ipsos show a historic high of interest of secession from Canada in both Alberta and Saskatchewan by 33% and 27%, respectively.
+After Trudeau's Liberals were reelected with a minority government in the federal election on October 21, 2019, #Wexit (a wordplay on "Brexit", the United Kingdom's departure from the European Union) trended on social media.
+On November 4, the separatist group "Wexit Alberta" applied for federal political party status.
+On November 6, an Ipsos poll showed historically high interest in secession in both Alberta and Saskatchewan, at 33% and 27%, respectively.
 On January 12, 2020, Wexit Canada was granted eligibility for the next federal election.

 A May 2020 poll by Northwest Research for Derek Fildebrandt's Western Standard found that 41% of respondents would support independence in a referendum, 50% would be opposed, and 9% were not sure.
 Removing undecideds, 45% would support and 55% would be opposed.
-Respondents were also asked if they would support a referendum if "the federal government is unwilling to negotiate with Alberta on a new constitutional arrangement", 48% said yes, while 52% said no. Support for independence was higher outside of Alberta's two biggest cities, with Edmonton being the most opposed.
+Respondents were also asked if they would support a referendum if "the federal government is unwilling to negotiate with Alberta on a new constitutional arrangement": 48% said yes, while 52% said no. Support for independence was higher outside of Alberta's two biggest cities, with Edmonton being the most opposed.